-Lapse of benefit where beneficiary does not survive testator by 30 days
+32 Lapse of benefit where beneficiary does not survive testator by 30 days

-- 32.(1) Unless a contrary intention appears by the will, where any beneficial disposition of property is made to a person who does not survive the testator for a period of 30 days the disposition shall be treated as if that person had died before the testator and, subject to this Act, shall lapse. - (2) A general requirement or condition that a beneficiary survive the testator is not a contrary intention for the purpose of this section.
+(1) Unless a contrary intention appears by the will, where any beneficial disposition of property is made to a person who does not survive the testator for a period of 30 days the disposition shall be treated as if that person had died before the testator and, subject to this Act, shall lapse.

+(2) A general requirement or condition that a beneficiary survive the testator is not a contrary intention for the purpose of this section.

-Statutory substitutional provisions in the event of lapse
+33 Statutory substitutional provisions in the event of lapse

-- 33.(1) Unless a contrary intention appears by the will, where any beneficial disposition of property is made to any issue of the testator (whether as an individual or as a member of a class) for an estate or interest not determinable at or before the death of that issue and that issue is dead at the time of the execution of the will or does not survive the testator for a period of 30 days, the nearest issue of that issue who survive the testator for a period of 30 days shall take in the place of that issue and if more than 1 nearest issue so survive, shall take in equal shares and the more remote issue of that issue who survive the testator for a period of 30 days shall take by representation. - (2) A general requirement or condition that such issue survive the testator or attain a specified age is not a contrary intention for the purpose of this section. - (3) This section applies only to wills executed or republished after the commencement of this Act.
+(1) Unless a contrary intention appears by the will, where any beneficial disposition of property is made to any issue of the testator (whether as an individual or as a member of a class) for an estate or interest not determinable at or before the death of that issue and that issue is dead at the time of the execution of the will or does not survive the testator for a period of 30 days, the nearest issue of that issue who survive the testator for a period of 30 days shall take in the place of that issue and if more than 1 nearest issue so survive, shall take in equal shares and the more remote issue of that issue who survive the testator for a period of 30 days shall take in equal shares and the more remote issue of that issue who survive the testator for a period of 30 days shall take by representation.

+(2) A general requirement or condition that such issue survive the testator or attain a specified age is not a contrary intention for the purpose of this section.

+(3) This section applies only to wills executed or republished after the commencement of this Act.